microsoft/genaiscript/packages/whitepaper/coarch-readme.md

 Internally, CoArch has a text template engine that is used to expand and assemble prompts before being sent to OpenAI.
 These templates can be forked and modified.

 All prompts are JS files named as `*.gptool.js`.
-You can use the `CoArch - Fork a prompt...` to fork any known prompt.
+You can use the `GPTools - Fork a gptool...` to fork any known prompt.

 All `system.*.gptool.js` are considered system prompt templates and are unlisted by default.
 There is no variable expansion in those.